-Musculoskeletal Therapy is designed to identify and address musculoskeletal conditions as well as the associated symptoms and pain using various soft tissue and mobilisation techniques as well as homecare advice to assist in maintaining functional alignment of the body.
-Musculoskeletal therapy can have improvements in posture, strengthening, increased range of movement, flexibility and improved overall well-being.
+Musculoskeletal Therapy is designed to identify and address musculoskeletal conditions as well as the associated symptoms and pain using various soft tissue and mobilisation techniques as well as education, goal setting, making a plan and homecare advice to assist in maintaining functional movement of the body.
 A Biopsychosocial approach to health and treating the entire person is a key focus of treatments.

 Katrina has a passion for Neuroscience and pain science, chronic pain management and helping clients to minimize symptoms and pain where possible.
 Each session is tailored to the persons needs at that time.
 Chronic pain can be very complex and present different symptoms for every individual, there for treatments for those living with persistent pain are greatly varied.